kionell/osu-parsers/README.md

 ## Beatmap decoding

-Beatmap decoder is used to read .osu file and convert it to a plain Beatmap object.
+Beatmap decoder is used to read .osu files and convert them to the plain Beatmap objects.
 This decoder is fully synchronous and there is no support for async version right now.
 Note that beatmap decoder will return only parsed beatmap without max combo or mods!